johnlamb/AppliedBioinfo2017/README.md

 ### Output ###
   A file with contact predictions, usually a .mat file with a n\*n matrix where n is the length of the input protein.

+## Content

+  Root --
+        |
+        bin ------
+                 |
+                 Script and programs

+        data -----
+                 |
+                 Raw and processed indata, examples

+        doc ------
+                 |
+                 Documentation and paper

+        results --
+                 |
+                 Results from experiments and lab notebook

+        src ------
+                 |
+                 Source files, compiled versions in the bin folder